Why You Should Trust Your Instinct

-The evidence
+Anecdotal evidence

 Eventually investigations revealed that the statue was a hoax, validating the intuition of all three men.

 “This kind of learning had been suggested to be subconscious a century ago, on the grounds that it was observed in some species like rats that were supposed to be deprived of conscious awareness.
-We just proved this in humans, and identified the underlying neuronal circuit,” said Dr Pessiglione.
+We just proved this in humans, and identified the underlying neuronal circuit,” – Dr Pessiglione.

 Finally, after a hundred years, science is coming round.

-How to hone your instinct
+How to develop and trust your instinct

 1. Meditate